ordinox/btc-service/README.md

 3. Transfer a token
    This involves 2 steps.

    a.
 Inscribing a transfer inscription to the desired wallet address `./btc-service brc20 inscribe-transfer [FROM_ADDRESS] [TOKEN] [AMT]` This will inscribe a transfer inscription into the given wallet.
-This inscription is valid only if the given address actually has a balance of the [amt] number of tokens
+This inscription is valid only if the given address actually has a balance of the [AMT] number of tokens

    b.
 Sending the transfer inscription to the desired wallet address Grab the inscriptionid from the previous output, and then feed it into this command